-- If a student receives In-School Suspension, they may not participate in extracurricular activities the day they serve ISS. - If a student accumulates five days of ISS, or one day of Out of School Suspension, they will be placed on probation. - OSS totals beyond one day in a nine week grading period would result in extracurricular suspension for the remainder of the grading period.
+- If a student receives In-School Suspension, they may not participate in extracurricular activities the day they serve ISS. - If a student accumulates five days of ISS, or one day of Out of School Suspension, they will be placed on probation. - OSS totals beyond one day in a nine week grading period would result in extracurricular suspension for the next 30 calendar days.